OCREVUS Sample Coding

 This coding information may assist you as you complete the payer forms for OCREVUS.
 These tables are provided for informational purposes only.
 Please visit CMS.gov or other payers’ websites to obtain additional guidance on their processes related to billing and coding for single-use vials and wastage.

-outpatient HCPCS code (C-code).
+HCPCS code (J-code).
 Please see the table below for more

 Multiple Sclerosis (MS)